Crull20/FlappyBirdRLAgent/README.md

 https://pytorch.org/

+Additionally, tensorflow & pyyaml are required.

+    pip install tensorflow

+    pip install pyyaml

 ## Environment Installation
 To install `flappy-bird-gymnasium`, run the following command:

     pip install flappy-bird-gymnasium

+After the environment is installed, you may test the environment with the command:

+    flappy-bird-gymnasium

+After testing the environment runs, ensure that your preferred IDE is using the created environment as a python interpreter.

 ## Training the Agent
 To train an agent, run one of the following commands: